secetindere/Meme-Dict./README.md

 # Meme-Dict.
-This is a Turkish information of some Gen Z Slang Words.
+This is a Turkish information of some Gen Z Slang Words and the word LOL